 European markets received a boost after finance ministers from 19 nations committed to plans to get Greece out of its eight-year bailout program and a top lawmaker in Italy’s far-right League party reported the government will not want to exit the euro.
 But the U.S administration’s trade war could impact the Eurozone, with the EU now facing the prospect of tariffs on auto exports into the U.S. The weekend election in Turkey has seen President Erdogan win as expected, with changes being implemented which will ensure he holds substantially more powers and for an unlimited term.

 Sterling rallied as trader’s priced in a 66% probability of a UK interest rate rise after the recent meeting minutes from the Bank of England’s committee.
 The BOE’s MPC member Andy Haldane joined dissenters voting for a quarter-point rise in rates.
 The committee voted 6:3 to keep rates on hold.
 In addition to this hawkish signal, the BOE agreed to start unwinding its £435bn quantitative easing programme earlier than expected.

 Asian markets traded in the red at the start of this week.
 Further Trade war fears escalate the global risk sentiment in the markets.
-The US Administration are preparing to restrict Chinese investments into US business.
+The US Administration is preparing to restrict Chinese investments into US business.
 This week’s data, traders should monitor the US consumer confidence, spending and income data.
-For the Eurozone and Japan we have inflation reports to be released.
+For the Eurozone and Japan, we have inflation reports to be released.
 For the Kiwi, RBNZ will carry out its policy rate decision.